-“We have met the enemy and they are ours” — one of two famous quotes made by American Navy Commodore Oliver Hazard Perry on September 10, 1813, after defeating a British naval squadron on Lake Erie during the War of 1812.
-(Perry’s other famous quote that day was “Don’t give up the ship.”)
+Pogo’s quip was a pun based on the famous quotation “We have met the enemy and they are ours” — one of two famous quotes made by American Navy Commodore Oliver Hazard Perry on September 10, 1813, after defeating a British naval squadron on Lake Erie during the War of 1812.
+(Perry’s other famous quote that day was “Don’t give up the ship.” )

-The environmental issues we face today are daunting.
+Today, the environmental issues we face today are clearly daunting.

 Back then, for example, it was perfectly legal to dump untreated sewage and industrial waste into local waterways or turn irreplaceable natural areas like Okefenokee Swamp into toxic waste dumps.

 Indeed, the types and levels of pollutants and environmental damage allowed in 1970 now seem shocking in retrospect.